AlexsLemonade/OpenPBTA-analysis/analyses/copy_number_consensus_call/README.md

 4) Run the Snakemake pipeline to perform analysis **per sample**.
 5) Filter for any CNVs that are over a certain **SIZE_CUTOFF** (default 3000 bp)
 6) Filter for any **significant** CNVs called by Freec (default pval = 0.01)
-7) Filter out any CNVs that overlap 50% or more with **IGLL, telomeric, centromeric, seg_dup regions**
+7) Filter out any CNVs that overlap 50% or more with **Immunoglobulin, telomeric, centromeric, seg_dup regions** as found in the file `ref/cnv_excluded.bed`
 8) Merge any CNVs of the same sample and call method if they **overlap or within 10,000 bp** (We consider CNV calls within 10,000 bp the same CNV)
 9) Reformat the columns of the files (So the info are easier to read)
 10) **Call consensus** by comparing CNVs from 2 call methods at a time.